Bradley-Karat/MDT-smk/README.md

 The workflow can be executed by using the `cc-slurm` profile or by executing an interactive job.

 * The **cc-slurm** profile sets up default options for running on compute canada.
-More information can be found from the Khan lab [here](https://github.com/khanlab/cc-slurm).
+More information on cc-slurm can be found from the Khan lab [here](https://github.com/khanlab/cc-slurm).

 Install `cookiecutter` using:
 ```python